eventphone/ywsd/README.md

 track of the calls on a certain SIP client and fills the stage2 database with information that is needed to provide deny-on-busy or filtering if a single call ends up twice with one SIP client.

-The following configuration is needed in these modules in order to provide the desired functionality.
-Please also note that Yate needs to be compiled and configured to use postgres database via the `pgsqldb` module.
+The following configuration is needed in these modules to provide the desired functionality.
+Please also note that Yate needs to be compiled and configured to use Postgres database via the `pgsqldb` module.

 Example register.conf:
 ```